 Atlanta has come a long way since it was a quiet little town called Terminus.
 Today, it has become the entertainment capital of the South.
 From music to museums, there are literally thousands of things for locals and visitors to do.

 Bobs Candies, an Albany company founded by Bob McCormack in 1919, is the largest manufacturer of striped candy in the world.
 McCormack was the first manufacturer to wrap his candy in cellophane.
-In the 1950s, Gregory McCormack invented a machine to twist the candy and bend it into a cane.
+In the 1950s, McCormack's brother-in-law, Father Gregory Keller, invented a machine to twist the candy and bend it into a cane.
 The Keller machine revolutionized the business and created a new industry–the commercial manufacture of candy canes.
 McCormack's grandchildren comment about working at the factory.